EFFECTIVE IMMEDIATELY: DAPHNE RECYCLING PROGRAM CHANGES

 Cardboard & Aluminum Recycling

-Did you know that City of Daphne residents are able to recycle both cardboard and aluminum at our Public Works drop-off location?
+Did you know that City of Daphne residents are able to recycle cardboard, aluminum, stee, paper and electronics at our Public Works drop-off location?
 Our recycling drop-off area is open for these items only Monday – Friday, 7:30am – 3:30pm and is located at 26435 Public Works Road.
 Look for these signs at the drop-off location.
 If you have any additional questions, please call Daphne Public Works at 251-620-2100.

 Frequently Asked Questions About Recycling (April 2020)

 Q: Where is the recycling going?

 A: The City currently takes all collected recycle material from your residence to the landfill.
 Due to a fire at our recycling facility in December 2019, we presently have no way of getting the material to a recycling processor.